Jdude2022/Intro_Website/README.md

 # Intro_Website
-# ToDo add a weekly Blog post for funsies
+# ToDo add a weekly Blog post for funsies < --- Going to use a seperate site for blog, maybe keep blog for tech adjecnt.
 add a book currently reading, and chapter summ or take aways? currently reading, mythical man month, Edible economics, Mort?
 Goal is 4ish books a month, and 1 audio book. maybe add art book?